igr/sexyeditor/doc/Usage.md

 ## Backgrounds

 List of all images.
 Each file has to be in one row.
 Invalid files are simply ignored.
+Supports drag-and-drop.